mukaiizawa/Paren/man/man1/fold.md

     fold [WIDTH]

 # DESCRIPTION
-Wrap each standard input line to in specified WIDTH.
+Wrap each standard input line to in specified `WIDTH`.

-If WIDTH is omitted, it is considered that 100 is specified.
+If `WIDTH` is omitted, it is considered that 100 is specified.

 # SEE ALSO
 - coreutils(7)